Policies and Procedures

 Email is the official means of communication at IU, and students are responsible for reading the content of the email sent from the Office of the Bursar.
 Students and 3rd party users are sent email notifications when a new bill is generated and have access to the statements much faster than paper bills were available, providing greater time for remitting payment by the due date (whether paying electronically or by mail).
 All students are sent an email to their IU email address when the monthly bill is available.
 In addition, any authorized payer created by the student has the option of being sent these bill notifications.
 Failure to receive the email notification of a bill will not be accepted as a reason for missing any payment deadline.

-The return by any financial institution of a dishonored payment (check or Web ACH) issued to Indiana University will result in the assessment of a per payment service charge against the issuer's account (or against the account of the student on whose behalf the payment was presented).
-The returned payment service charge, as authorized by Indiana law, is $27.50 or five percent of the payment, whichever is greater, not to exceed $250.00.
+The return by any financial institution of a dishonored payment (check or Web ACH) issued to Indiana University will result in the assessment of a $27.50 fee per payment request against the issuer's account (or against the account of the student on whose behalf the payment was presented).
 Two or more dishonored payments will result in the requirement that all future University payments be made with guaranteed funds (cashier's check, money order, or cash).

 Checks or Web ACH payments used to relieve an encumbrance which are subsequently returned by the financial institution will automatically result in the requirement that all future University payments be made with guaranteed funds.
 In addition, the University reserves the right to cancel the student's enrollment in this situation.